apache/celix/documents/development/README.md

 - Use `snake_case` for namespace names.
 - All namespaces should be part of the `celix` namespace.
 - Aim for a max of 3 levels of namespaces.
-- Use a namespace ending with `impl` for implementation details.
+- Use a namespace ending with `detail` for implementation details.

 ### C++ Classes